Faculty Connections

 • LTAM 6300 Latin American Thought

-My graduate advisees have been accepted to Ph.D. programs at Columbia University, Emory University, the University of New Mexico, University of Notre Dame, Florida International University, and the University of Maryland, among others.
+My graduate advisees have been accepted to Ph.D. programs at Columbia University, Emory University, Georgetown University, University of New Mexico, University of Nebraska, University of Notre Dame, Florida International University, University of Alabama, University of Maryland, Texas Christian University, and University of Texas at Austin.

 Biography